CJ5518/meleeCpus/README.md

 Use `runner.lua` to submit a bunch of jobs (I included a small delay between submissions just in case too many concurrent jobs broke my code) and in a few hours (only takes so long because of the delay) you'll have your own melee CPU battle dataset.

+# Parser usage
+To speed up parsing, that is also accelerated by the super computer.
+On the machine I was using, I had to do some weird container stuff such that the command I use to parse a folder of replays is as follows:

+`apptainer exec --writable -f ../pythonContainer/ python3 /root/meleeCpus/parseFolder.py -i /root/meleeCpus/Slippi
+Files/Job_5143`

+Where ../pythonContainer/ is a container with a newer version of python installed than what was on the machine.

+The parseRunner.py file can be used to run all the parser jobs.